-During this evaluation, significant problems were encountered with the provided software and several interactions with the manufacturer were required before all instruments could be programmed properly for the tests.
-Several of the test sites had incomplete data records.
-For the FL field test about 5 % of the data were lost.
-For the GA field test, a battery failure occurred and only 7% of the deployment record was useable.
-For the HI field test, we could not get the instrument working properly and lost the pre-deployment test and the first week of the mooring test.
-Lastly, a check on the instruments time clocks at the beginning and end of field deployments showed differences of between minus 1 and plus 1 seconds among test sites.
+During this evaluation, no problems were encountered with the provided software, set-up functions, or data extraction at any of the test sites.
+One hundred percent of the data was recovered from the instrument and no outlier values were observed for all laboratory tests, all field deployment tests, and all tank exposure tests.
+Lastly, a check on the instruments time clocks at the beginning and end of field deployments showed differences of between minus 1 and plus 3 seconds among test sites.
 We encourage readers to review the entire document for a comprehensive understanding of instrument performance.

-ACT VS04-09